Hiking Bishop and Clerk Maria Island: an epic day walk to the summit of towering dolerite columns on Maria Island’s northern coast.

 View from Bishop and Clerk on Maria Island

 After climbing to the top, I was blown away by the incredible views on offer.
 The vantage point from the summit is great since it allows for a perfect frame of the pinnacles overlooking Maria Island.
-All of a sudden, the towering cliffs from the beginning of the hike look minuscule in the distance.

 If you look to the north, you'll see the Freycinet Peninsula, with Mount Graham and Mount Freycinet peaks dominant on the horizon.